adelinelucas/z_js-practice/FCC_API_Course/Course.md

 Guigind arrchitectural constaints requires for restful API :
     - client server architecture
     - statelessness
-    - cacheadbility
+    - cacheadbility like lastmodify or e-tags
     - layered System
-    - code on demand
+    - code on demand (API return code that is runnable, like it return an embedable widget or some actual JS code)
-    - uniform interface
+    - uniform interface - ressource identification in request
+                        - ressource manipulation through representations
+                        - self-descriptive message
+                        - hypermedia as the engine of application state

 When doing a request, the server won't keep in track info, so if you have to pass authentifications info you passe it through the headers.
 When we do a request, we look for a ressource, (ressource to reference to an object).
 Mots of what we want our applications to be able to do can to the ressource be express to through the word CRUD : create, read, update, delete.